runwayml/learn/docs/tutorial_colorizing_video.md

-# Colorizing a black and white video.
+# Colorizing black and white videos

-In this tutorial, we will colorize frames of a black and white video using a [Colorful Image Colorization](https://arxiv.org/abs/1603.08511) model by Zhang et al. to create a colorized version of the video.
-This model uses deep neural networks and can add color to greyscale photos.
+In this tutorial, we will colorize frames of a black and white video using the [Colorful Image Colorization](https://arxiv.org/abs/1603.08511) model by Zhang et al. This model uses a deep neural network to generate a colorized version of a greyscale image.

 ### Requirements